Delta Goodrem: 2004–2006: Mistaken Identity

 The second single, "Mistaken Identity", released as a single only in Australia, debuted at number seven and was certified Gold.
-"Almost Here", a duet with Irish singer and then boyfriend Brian McFadden, was released as the third single and reached number three in the UK and became her seventh ARIA number one, along with her first number one in Ireland.
+"Almost Here", a duet with Irish singer and then boyfriend Brian McFadden of Westlife, was released as the third single and reached number three in the UK and became her seventh ARIA number one, along with her first number one in Ireland.
 It was certified platinum in Australia.
 "A Little Too Late" was released only in Australia and peaked at number 13.
 "Be Strong" was released as the album's fifth and final single in Australia as a digital download on 17 October 2005.
 At the time of release, digital downloads were not included as part of the main singles chart, therefore it was ineligible to chart.
 Much of the album, in particular "Extraordinary Day", was inspired by her battle with cancer.
 Reflecting on that period of her life, Goodrem said "It's weird to see pictures of that time.
 In some ways the fact that I was so sick was so out there, and yet I kept it really private.
 No-one saw me on the days I was really sick.
 I was 18 when I was diagnosed and I had a number one album and single in the country.
 And in the UK, I was number two.
 It was such a bipolar year".

-In March 2005, Goodrem starred in her first film role in Hating Alison Ashley, a film based on the children's novel by Robin Klein, with Goodrem acting the title character.
+In March 2005, Goodrem starred in her first film role in Hating Alison Ashley, a film based on the 1984 children's novel by Robin Klein, with Goodrem acting the title character.
 The film performed poorly at the box office and was not a critical success, with some critics citing Goodrem's performance as too robotic and detached.
 April 2005 saw Goodrem relocate to New York to launch her career in the United States with a reworked version of "Lost Without You".
 She appeared in the last two episodes of the short-lived American series North Shore in a bid to gain greater exposure.
-"Lost Without You" proved to be modestly successful, peaking at number eighteen on the Billboard Adult Contemporary chart, but Goodrem was reportedly dissatisfied with its performance.
-Plans to release a hybrid of her first two albums were later terminated and Goodrem put America on hold.
-In July, Goodrem embarked on her first headline concert tour of Australia, The Visualise Tour.
-Ticket prices, $90 each, came under criticism for being higher than most international acts touring Australia at the time and this initially led to slow sales.
-By the time the concerts were due to take place, many venues sold out after tickets were reduced to $60.
-Once the tour concluded, over 80,000 tickets had been bought in total making The Visualise Tour one of Australia's highest-selling local tours.
-The Visualise Tour: Live in Concert was released in November and became Goodrem's second No. 1 DVD.
+"Lost Without You" peaked at number eighteen on the Billboard Adult Contemporary chart.

+In July, Goodrem embarked on her first headline concert tour of Australia, The Visualise Tour, performing to 80,000 people across ten shows.
+The Visualise Tour: Live in Concert was released in November and became Goodrem's second number one DVD.